 Whole Grain Silica Products-We sell whole grain commercial silica products in a range of shapes, sizes and purity levels.
-We sell whole grain silica that has a round shape and high crush strength to be used as frac sand in connection with oil and natural gas recovery, and we have constructed a production facility for resin-coated sand that became fully operational in 2013.
+We sell whole grain silica that has a round shape and high crush strength to be used as frac sand in connection with oil and natural gas recovery, and we have the capability to produce resin coated sand.
+During 2015, we announced the introduction of InnoProp® Python RCS, a new high-performance resin coated proppant designed to increase the production of oil and gas wells in an economical and efficient manner.
+In early 2016, we introduced another new resin coated product, InnoProp® PLT, which is a curable low-temperature product and can be used without an activator in oil and gas wells that have bottom-hole static temperatures down to 70°F.

 We also sell whole grain silica products in a range of size distributions, grain shapes and chemical purity levels to our customers involved in the manufacturing of glass products, including a low-iron whole grain product sold to manufacturers of architectural and solar glass applications.
-In addition, we sell several grades of whole grain round silica to the foundry industry and provide whole grain commercial silica products accounted for approximately 87%, 85%, and 82% of our total sales revenue for 2014, 2013 and 2012, respectively.
+In addition, we sell several grades of whole grain round silica to the foundry industry and provide whole grain commercial silica to the building products industry.
+Sales of whole grain commercial silica products and coated proppants accounted for approximately 88%, 87%, and 85% of our total sales revenue for 2015, 2014 and 2013, respectively.

 Ground Silica Products-Our ground commercial silica products are inherently inert, white and bright, with high purity.
 We market our ground silica in sizes ranging from 40 to 250 microns for use in plastics, rubber, polishes, cleansers, paints, glazes, textile fiberglass and precision castings.
 We also produce and market fine ground silica in sizes ranging from 5 to 40 microns for use in premium paints, specialty coatings, sealants, silicone rubber and epoxies.
 We believe we are currently the only commercial silica producer in the United States that manufactures a 5-micron product.
-Sales of ground silica products accounted for approximately 8%, 12%, and 14% of our total sales revenue for 2014, 2013 and 2012 respectively.
+Sales of ground silica products accounted for approximately 9%, 8%, and 12% of our total sales revenue for 2015, 2014 and 2013 respectively.

-Industrial Mineral Products-We also produce and sell certain other industrial mineral products, such as aplite, calcined kaolin clay and magnesium silicate.
+Industrial Mineral Products-We also produce and sell certain other industrial mineral products, such as aplite and magnesium silicate.
 Aplite is a mineral used to produce container glass and insulation fiberglass and is a source of alumina that has a low melting point and a low tendency to form defects in glass.
-Calcined kaolin clay is a mineral primarily used as a functional extender.
-Calcined kaolin clay is chemically inert, has a high covering power, gives desirable flow properties and reduces the amount of expensive pigments required.
-These characteristics make calcined kaolin clay an ideal functional extender in paints, plastics, specialty coatings and rubber.
 We also produce and sell a highly selective adsorbent made from a mixture of silica and magnesium, used extensively in preparative and analytical chromatography.
-Sales of our other industrial mineral products accounted for approximately 5%, 3%, and 4% of our total sales revenue for 2014, 2013 and 2012, respectively.
+Sales of our other industrial mineral products accounted for approximately 3%, 5%, and 3% of our total sales revenue for 2015, 2014 and 2013, respectively.